Nikolaus Mayr-Melnhof

+Early life and ancestry

+Born into the family that once belonged to an important Austrian nobility, Nikolaus is the youngest son of Count Franz Karl von Goëss, Freiherr Mayr von Melnhof-Saurau (b.
+1949) and his wife, Countess Erzsébet Andrássy (b.
+1947).
+His parents divorced in 1983.

 Career

 In 2008 he contested the GT4 European Cup in an Aston Martin V8 Vantage N24 run by the Jetalliance Racing team, winning the first race of the season at Silverstone and again at Oschersleben.
 In 2010 he contested the first half of the FIA GT3 European Championship season, driving a Team S-Berg BMW Alpina B6 GT3 alongside Martin Matzke, the pair claiming a fourth place finish in the second race at Brno.
 Later that year he made his FIA GT1 World Championship debut at the Algarve round, driving a Maserati MC12 for the Hegersport team alongside Alessandro Pier Guidi.
 In 2011 Mayr-Melnhof took part in the full FIA GT3 European Championship in a Reiter Engineering Lamborghini Gallardo as teammate to Albert von Thurn und Taxis.
 The pair finished eighth in the standings, with race wins at Navarra and Paul Ricard.
 He also did three rounds of the Blancpain Endurance Series.

 Mayr-Melnhof is racing a BMW Z4 GT3 in the GT1 World Championship in 2012 for BMW Team Vita4One, with fellow Austrian Mathias Lauda as his teammate.